-BERLIN- Stephen Decatur’s boys’ varsity basketball team, along with several other teams from the Bayside Conference, will compete next week in the 2nd Annual Governor’s Cup Holiday Basketball Tournament featuring the top teams from Maryland against some of Delaware’s best.
+BERLIN- Stephen Decatur’s boys’ varsity basketball team, along with several other teams from the Bayside Conference, are competing this week in the 3rd Annual Governor’s Cup Holiday Basketball Tournament featuring the top teams from Maryland against some of Delaware’s best.

 For years, the Wicomico Youth and Civic Center in Salisbury has played host to holiday basketball tournament featuring some of the best prep teams from around the region between Christmas and New Year’s.
-Last year, for the first time, the tournament was renamed the Governor’s Cup after Maryland Gov. Martin O’Malley issued a challenge to Delaware Gov. Jack Markel with a Maryland Smith Island cake on the line against a Delaware peach pie for the winner.
+Two years ago, for the first time, the tournament was renamed the Governor’s Cup after Maryland Gov. Martin O’Malley issued a challenge to Delaware Gov. Jack Markel with a Maryland Smith Island cake on the line against a Delaware peach pie for the winner.

-Next week, the second annual Governor’s Challeng Cup will be held, although it has been renamed the M&T Bank Cup, and will once again feature some of the top teams from Maryland’s Eastern Shore against a strong field of teams from Delaware.
-Decatur will be among the Bayside Conference teams represented along with Parkside, Crisfield, Washington, Queen Anne’s, North Caroline and Kent Island.
+This week, the second annual Governor’s Challenge Cup is underway, although it has been renamed the M&T Bank Cup, and again features some of the top teams from Maryland’s Eastern Shore against a strong field of teams from Delaware.
+Decatur is among the Bayside South Conference teams represented along with Parkside, Crisfield, Washington, Pocomoke, Snow Hill, Bennett and Wicomico.

 Delaware teams in the field include Cape Henlopen, Indian River, Sussex Central, Sussex Tech, Woodbridge, Laurel, Milford, Seaford, Delmar, Delmarva Christian, Arcadia and Campus Community.
-Decatur will face Sussex Central next Tuesday, December 27 at 6:30 p.m. and Woodbridge on Friday, December 30 at 2 p.m.
+Decatur faced Arcadia yesterday in a game played too late to be included in this edition.
+The Seahawks get their second test today when they play Sussex Central at the Wicomico Youth and Civic Center at 2 p.m.